mtmanning93/playsong-jukebox/README.md

 ### Add Song

-The add song function enables the user to add a song to their library through the inputs of artist name, song title, genre, year and link.
+The add song feature enables the user to add a song to their library through the inputs of artist name, song title, genre, year and link.

 - Artist Name, Song Title
     - These inputs validates whether the user input is no longer than 40 characters long and if so asks the user to shorten the input.

 - Genre
-    - When the user enters a genre which is not already in the library it is extracted from the library and added to the 'genre-list', available to the user when using the [Search JukeboX](#search-jukebox) function.
+    - When the user enters a genre which is not already in the library it is extracted from the library and added to the 'genre-list', available to the user when using the [Search JukeboX](#search-jukebox) feature.

 - Year
     - A user must insert a year when adding a new song this enables easier searching later on and the ability to list songs from the same year.
 It is validated to ensure the input is an integer, 4 digits long and within the dates of 1900 to current year.
 Current year is used from the 'datetime' import instead of a set year to ensure app usability in the future.